Meet the members of Saxofonie!

 Alto saxophone

-The newest member of Saxofonie, Hannah is a multi-instrumentalist from Leeds.
+Hannah is a multi-instrumentalist from Leeds.
 She recently graduated from the Royal Welsh College of Music and Drama with a degree in classical saxophone, as well as gaining a teaching diploma.
-Since graduating, she has taken on peripatetic teaching with Artforms music service, along with some private tuition and performing.
+Since graduating, she has worked as a woodwind teacher and a freelance performer.
 Alongside her playing, she enjoys arranging music for sax quartet.
 Hannah joined Saxofonie at the start of 2023, ably picking up the baton from Andy Goldsmith, one of the founding members of the quartet.

 Tenor Saxophone